Some stains are easily treated or pretreated by you at home*.

 Pet stains caused by urine is a common problem.
 Simply blot, not rub, as much of the urine as possible.
 Use paper towels when possible.
 Try standing on the stain for added pressure.
 Once you have blotted out as much moisture as possible, soak the area with club soda and carpet shampoo or enzyme cleaner.
 Let stand for 5 minutes then blot up using rags or paper towels.
 I also recommend using Woolite Advanced Pet Stain and Odor Remover + Sanitize® for urine and fecal matter.

 Sticky stains such as gum can be easily lifted by putting an ice cube on the spot.
-Hold the ice cube on the spot for 30 seconds and then simply put off the gum.
+Hold the ice cube on the spot for 30 seconds and then simply pull off the gum.
 For gum that is embedded in the carpet strands use WD-40® or Goo Gone®.
 Spray ample amount of WD-40® on gum.
 This will dissolve the stickiness.
 Scrap off gum gently without fraying strands with a palette or old butter knife.
 Since WD-40® will leave a grease stain simply follow with a mixture of dish soap and water.
 The dish soap acts as a de-greaser.
 If you have a carpet safe degreaser on hand use that instead especially if it is designed for mechanics such as:

 Gojo Natural Orange Pumice Industrial Hand Cleaner®